 - Macaws have sturdy legs and feet with two toes that point forwards and two that point backwards.
 This enables them to grip onto trees well.
 They can even hang sideways and upside down!

 - A macaw’s long tail helps it to keep its balance when climbing.

 - The bold colors of macaws blend in well with the bright foliage of a tropical forest, enabling the birds to hide easily.

-In the wild, Hahn’s Macaws feed on seeds, berries, fruits, and nuts found in the treetops they inhabit.
-Cosley Zoo’s Hahn’s Macaw eats a diet consisting of fruits, vegetables, commercial hookbill diet, and seeds.
+In the wild, Hahn’s macaws feed on seeds, berries, fruits, and nuts found in the treetops they inhabit.
+Pouco eats a diet consisting of fruits, vegetables, a commercial hookbill diet, and seeds.

-Hahn’s Macaws mate for life and breed once a year.
+Hahn’s macaws mate for life and breed once a year.
 They make their nests in the hollowed-out face of a cliff or in a hollow tree.
-The female lays 2-5 eggs per clutch (group of eggs).
+The female lays between two and five eggs per clutch (group of eggs).
 She incubates the eggs for 24 days while the male brings her food.
-About 2 months after hatching, the chicks are weaned.
+About two months after hatching, the chicks are weaned.

-Hahn’s Macaws are native to tropical forests in Brazil, Guyana, and Venezuela.
-In captivity, they are active and social birds.
+In their natural habitat, Hahn’s macaws inhabit tropical forests in Brazil, Guyana, and Venezuela.
+In human care, they are active and social birds.
 They require human companionship and a cage with plenty of toys to play with.

 Macaws in general are rather long-lived birds.
-In captivity, a Hahn’s Macaw can live to be over 30 years old.
+In human care, a Hahn’s macaw can live to be over 30 years old.

-In nature, macaws encourage rainforest growth, both by depositing droppings on the forest floor, and also by dropping nuts and seeds, which can germinate.
+In nature, macaws encourage rainforest growth, both by depositing droppings on the forest floor and by dropping nuts and seeds from which new plants then grow.